tdwg/website/content/pages/community/geoschemes/index.md

 ---
 title: Geographical Schemes
-summary: "This interest group is coordinating the development of one or more geographical schemes, including standard names, abbreviations, and boundaries, that are practically useful for managing occurrence data and species distributions."
+summary: "This interest group is coordinating the development of a geographical scheme, including standard names, abbreviations, and boundaries, that is practically useful for managing occurrence data and species distributions."
 cover_image: https://images.unsplash.com/photo-1580380853761-76b20197ef99
 cover_image_by: USGS
 cover_image_ref: https://unsplash.com/photos/rXj2M7xtdB8